okelo0121/semasalama/README.md

 ## Features

-*   **Blur Filter:** Automatically blurs detected abusive text directly within social media comments.
+*   **Blur Filter:** Automatically blurs detected abusive text directly within comments on social media and other websites.
 *   **Reveal Button:** A "👁 Reveal" button appears next to each blurred comment to view the original text.
 *   **Personal Blocklist:** Users can add custom words to their blocklist via the extension popup.
+*   **Abuse Log:** The extension logs abusive comments with information about the abuser (if detectable), the words used, the URL, and the time.
+Users can view and clear these logs from the popup.
+*   **Expanded Dataset:** Includes abusive words in multiple African languages and English for broader coverage.
+*   **All URLs Support:** Works on all websites, not just social media platforms.
 *   **Privacy-Focused:** All processing happens locally in your browser.
 No data is ever sent to a server.

+## Using the Extension

+1. **Blurred Comments:** Abusive words are automatically blurred when detected.
+2. **Reveal Comments:** Click the "👁 Reveal" button to temporarily view the original comment.
+3. **Manage Blocklist:** Open the extension popup to add or remove custom words from your personal    blocklist.
+4. **View Abuse Logs:** In the popup, scroll to the "Abuse Log" section to see a history of abusive comments.
+Use the "Clear Abuse Log" button to delete all entries.

 ## Installation